 ARPC has the power to charge premiums and a fee for service in return for reinsurance contracts.
 Pricing terrorism insurance is very difficult, as the frequency and severity of terrorist attacks is impossible to predict.
 Claims from a terrorism incident could also be very large in scale.
-Premiums can only be changed by Australian Government Ministerial Direction.
+Premiums are set through Australian Government Ministerial Direction.

-Income is linked to the property insurance market and as such is affected by property insurance premiums set by insurers, the volume of policies sold by insurers, global catastrophes, financial market fluctuations and global terrorism incidents, all of which impact the underlying price of property insurance.
+Premium income is linked to the commercial property insurance market and as such is affected by property insurance premiums set by insurers, the volume of policies sold by insurers, global catastrophes, financial market fluctuations and global terrorism incidents, all of which impact the underlying price of commercial property insurance.

 Modelling terrorism risk is difficult due to the unpredictable nature of the peril.
-ARPC can model the potential severity of a loss event but it is impossible to predict a terrorist attack.
+ARPC can model the potential severity of a loss event but it is impossible for models to predict a terrorist attack.